-F. FIGHTING nimum ion 12 Maximum Action Mutual combat in which both parties have contributed to the situation by verbal and/or physical action. , 12 G. HATE VIOLENCE/HOSTILE ENVIRONMENT 8 12 Participating in, or conspiring to engage in, acts of hate or violence.
+E EIQUEINO Action m Maximum Action F. FIGHTING Mutual combat in which both parties have contributed to the situation by verbal and/or physical action.
+G. HATE VIOLENCE/HOSTILE ENVIRONMENT 7 12 Participating in, or conspiring to engage in, acts of hate or violence.
 Intentionally engaging in threats or intimidation that creates disorder, invades the rights of others, or creates a hostile educational environment.
-H. INTERFERENCE/OBSTRUCTION Any action taken to attempt to prevent a staff member from exercising lawful assigned duties.
-6 12 I. VERBAL ABUSE Threatening language to a staff member.
-8 12 J. SEXUAL HARASSMENT Unwelcome sexual advances, requests for sexual favors, or any 2 12 other verbal, nonverbal, physical, or visual conduct of a sexual nature are prohibited.
-K. TERRORISTIC THREATS 8 12 Any statement, written or oral, made against a school official which threatens to commit a crime which will result in death, great bodily harm, or property damage.
-0 12 L. BULLYING Including CYBERBULLYING 1 12 III.
-Violations Against PropertyA.
-EXTORTIONThe obtaining of property from another with consent induced by wrongful use of force or threat, or under guise of official right (PC 518).
-7 12 B. THEFT 7 12 An unlawful taking of property (PC 518).
-C. UNAUTHORIZED USE OF SCHOOL PROPERTY D. WILLFUL DAMAGE OF SCHOOL PROPERTY Any student who willfully cuts, defaces, or otherwise injures in any way 7 12 property, real or personal, belonging to the school is liable.
-E. DAMAGE TO PERSONAL PROPERTY 7 12 IV.
+J 12 H. INTERFERENCE/OBSTRUCTION Any action taken to attempt to prevent a staff member from exercising lawful assigned duties.
+6 12 I. VERBAL ABUSE 8 12 Threatening language to a staff member.
+J. SEXUAL HARASSMENT 2 12 Unwelcome sexual advances, requests for sexual favors, or any other verbal, nonverbal, physical, or visual conduct of a sexual nature are prohibited.
+K. TERRORISTIC THREATS Any statement, written or oral, made against a school official which threatens to commit a crime which will result in death, great bodily harm, or property damage.
+8 12 L. BULLYING Including CYBERBULLYING 1 12 III.
+Violations Against Property A. EXTORTION The obtaining of property from another with consent induced by wrongful use of force or threat, or under guise of official 7 12 right (PC 518).
+7 40 B. THEFT An unlawful taking of property (PC 518).
+7 12 C. UNAUTHORIZED USE OF SCHOOL PROPERTY D. WILLFUL DAMAGE OF SCHOOL PROPERTY Any student who willfully cuts, defaces, or otherwise injures in any way property, real or personal, belonging to the school is liable.
+7 12 E. DAMAGE TO PERSONAL PROPERTY 7 12 IV.
 Violations Against Public Decency and Good Morals A. GAMBLING The playing of a game of chance for stakes (PC 330).
-2 12 B. VULGARITY/PROFANITY Language that is disgusting to the senses; repulsive.
-3 10 C. OFFENSIVE SOCIAL BEHAVIOR Activities that are an infraction of acceptable social actions 1 12 V. Violations Against Public Health and Safety A. POSSESSION OR USE OF ANY OF THE FOLLOWING: Dangerous Drugs Unauthorized Controlled Substance(s) Alcohol Tobacco B.SELLING DANGEROUS DRUGS OR UNAUTHORIZED 11 th 8 8 iru 12 nru 12 12 12 nru 12 CONTROLLED SUBSTANCES (including look-alike drugs)
+12 B. VULGARITY/PROFANITY 3 10 Language that is disgusting to the senses; repulsive.
+C. OFFENSIVE SOCIAL BEHAVIOR Activities that are an infraction of acceptable social actions 1 12 V. Violations Against Public Health and Safety A. POSSESSION OR USE OF ANY OF THE FOLLOWING: Dangerous Drugs Unauthorized Controlled Substance(s) Alcohol Tobacco B.SELLING DANGEROUS DRUGS OR UNAUTHORIZED CONTROLLED SUBSTANCES (including look-alike drugs) 11 th 8 8 ru 12 ru 12 12 12 ru 12